agvardha57/agvardha57/README.md

 - 👋 Hi, I’m @agvardha57 ananda vardhana.
 I am an Intel Reitree with 40 years of C and C++(Non Object Oriented) experience.
-- 👀 I’m interested in MIT Inventory App
+- 👀 I’m interested in Thunkable
 - 🌱 I’m currently learning JAVA abd JS
-- 💞️ I’m looking to collaborate on MIT Inventory App
+- 💞️ I’m looking to collaborate on Thunkable
 - 📫 How to reach me ... anandavardhana57@gmail.com

 <!---